jasdeep-hundal/jasdeephundal.com/src/pages/about.md

 Hi there!
 I'm Jasdeep and this would be my website where you can find some of my coding [projects](/projects/).

-I graduated Cornell University in May 2012 with a Bachelor of Science degree, majoring in computer science and picking up minors in both pure and applied mathematics.
+I graduated from Cornell University in May 2012 with a Bachelor of Science degree, majoring in computer science and picking up minors in both pure and applied mathematics.
 I'm employed as a software engineer at [Nebula](http://www.nebula.com), working on private cloud technologies.
 Previously, I interned at [Qualcomm](http://www.qualcomm.com) and [STMicroelectronics](http://www.st.com).